archerash/nrun-init/README.md

 [re/configuration](https://zerfithel.github.io/software/re/configuration) - Learn how to configure Re.
 This includes: running graphical session, running pipewire, enabling your drivers etc.

-[re/guide](https://zerfithel.github.io/software/re/guide) - Learn how to add new services, remove services and use Re.
+[re/rectl](https://zerfithel.github.io/software/re/rectl) - Learn how to use rectl (manage services, edit stage scripts and more).

 [re/pipewire](https://zerfithel.github.io/software/re/pipewire) - Full guide on how to run pipewire on Re without any issues.
-This extends normal configuration guide.

 [re/howitworks](https://zerfithel.github.io/software/re/howitworks) - Learn how `re` works.
 This is mostly for people that are interested how it works under the mask.